-The Proximity Division increased the number of OXXO stores at a compound annual growth rate of 8.3% from 2015 to 2019.
+The Proximity Division increased the number of OXXO stores at a compound annual growth rate of 6.5% from 2016 to 2020.
 The growth in the number of OXXO stores has driven growth in total revenue and results of operations at the Proximity Division over the same period.
-As the overall number of stores increases, percentage growth in the number of

-OXXO stores is likely to slow.
+As the overall number of stores increases, percentage growth in the number of OXXO stores is likely to slow.
 In addition, as small-format store penetration in Mexico grows, the number of viable new store locations may decrease, and new store locations may be less favorable in terms of same-store sales, average ticket and store traffic.
 As a result, our future results and financial condition may not be consistent with prior periods and may be characterized by lower growth rates in terms of total revenue and results of operations.
+In view of the uncertain outlook in 2020 due to the COVID-19 pandemic in the countries where the Proximity Division operates, it opened fewer new stores than in previous years and various OXXO stores were closed as they did not reach the profitability desired.
 We cannot assure that the revenues and cash flows of the Proximity Division that come from future retail stores will be comparable with those generated by existing retail stores.
 See "Item 4.
 Information on the Company-FEMSA Comercio-Proximity Division-Store Locations."